Legendary progenitor: Europe

 In Armenian mythology, Hayk the Great or The Great Hayk, also known as Hayk Nahapet, is the legendary patriarch and founder of the Armenian nation.
-His story is told in the History of Armenia attributed to the Armenian historian Moses of Chorene (A.D.410 to 490).
+His story is told in the History of Armenia attributed to the Armenian historian Moses of Chorene (AD 410 to 490).

 In various Greek myths, Melampus is the legendary progenitor of a great, long line of seers.
 Along with his brother Bias, they became kings of territory in the Argeian and was acknowledged as a leader in Homer's Odyssey.
 His grandson is recorded as the prophet Theoklymenos.

 Niccolò Machiavelli discussed how in Ancient Rome, Aeneas the Trojan and Romulus were alternately said to have been the city's legendary founders.
 He considered how one's view of history could be influenced by the preference of one progenitor over another, saying, "if whoever examines the building of Rome takes Aeneas for its first progenitor [primo progenitore], it will be of those cities built by foreigners, while if he takes Romulus it will be of those built by men native to the place".
 Machiavelli does not take a preference and suggests Rome had "a free beginning, without depending on anyone".

+In his Germania, Tacitus asserted that the Germani (not their original name according to Tacitus) celebrated 'an earth-born god, Tuisco, and his son Mannus, as the origin of their race, as their founders.
+To Mannus they assign three sons, from whose names, they say, the coast tribes are called Ingaevones; those of the interior, Herminones; all the rest, Istaevones.'
+Varying manuscripts of the early medieval Frankish Table of Nations claim that thirteen Germanic tribes were descended from three brothers: Erminus, Inguo, and Istio.
+The names of these three brothers are evidently derived from the tribal names mentioned by Tacitus in the Germania (where the brothers go unnamed): Erminus from Herminones, Inguo from Ingaevones, and Istio from Istaevones.
+Most variations of the Table do not mention their father's name, but two manuscripts precede the Table by mentioning Analeus or Allanius as "the first king of the Romans", two others name "Mulius" as the three brothers' father, while the Historia Brittonum calls their father "Alanus".

 Míl Espáine is recorded in Christian writings to be the legendary progenitor of the Gaels or Goidels of Ireland.
 He was suggested to have led the Milesians to be the final inhabitants of Ireland.

 The five ancestors of Mieszko I as well as Chościsko, the father of Piast the Wheelwright have all been suggested as legendary progenitors of the Piast dynasty in Poland.